changzheng123/L-CAD/README.md

 # L-CAD: Language-based Colorization with Any-level Descriptions using Diffusion Priors

 ## Abstract
 Language-based colorization produces plausible and visually pleasing colors under the guidance of user-friendly natural language descriptions.
-Previous methods implicitly assume that users provide comprehensive color descriptions for most of the objects in the image, which leads to suboptimal performance.
 In this paper, we propose a unified model to perform language-based colorization with anylevel descriptions.
-We leverage the pretrained cross-modality generative model for its robust language understanding and rich color priors to handle the inherent ambiguity of any-level descriptions.
-We further design modules to align with input conditions to preserve local spatial structures and prevent the ghosting effect.
-With the proposed novel sampling strategy, our model achieves instance-aware colorization in diverse and complex scenarios.
-Extensive experimental results demonstrate our advantages of effectively handling any-level descriptions and outperforming both language-based and automatic colorization methods.

 <img src="teaser.png" align=center />